-The LP must also submit filings with the Companies Registry on certain changes of registered particulars of the LP, for example, any change to the general nature of the business, any change of partners, or any change of investment contributions (section 8, Limited Partnerships Ordinance).
+The LP must also submit filings with the Companies Registry on certain changes of registered details of the LP, for example:

+- A change to the general nature of the business.

+- A change of partners.

+- A change in investment contributions.

+(Section 8, Limited Partnerships Ordinance.)

 The filed documents are public records and open for inspection.
 However, when compared to forming and maintaining a Hong Kong company, an LP is bound by fewer ongoing compliance and reporting requirements.